trel/irods_client_rest_cpp_beast/README.md

 # iRODS HTTP API

-A project that presents an iRODS 4.3.1+ server as HTTP v1.1.
+A project that presents an iRODS Zone as HTTP v1.1.

 ## Build Dependencies